Contingent convertible bond: Advantages and criticism

 In the context of crisis management, contingent convertible bonds have been particularly acknowledged for their potential to prevent systematic collapse of important financial institutions.
 If the conversion occurs promptly, a bankruptcy can be entirely prevented due to quick injection of capital which would be impossible to be obtained otherwise, either because of the market or the so-called recapitalization gridlock.

 In addition, due to its debt nature, a contingent convertible bond constitutes a tax shield before conversion.
 Hence, as compared to common equity, the cost of capital and, consequently, the cost of maintaining a risk absorbing facility are lower.
 In case the trigger event occurs, conversion of debt into equity drives down company's leverage.

 Also, contingent debt is said to have the potential to control the principal-agent problem in a two way manner—engaging both the shareholders and the managers.
 The greater market discipline and more stringent corporate governance are exercised as a result of shareholders’ direct risk of stock dilution in case conversion was triggered.
 An argument has been made that making managers’ bonuses in a form of contingent convertible debt instruments could reduce their behavior of excessive risk taking caused by their striving to provide investors with the desired return on equity.

 A critical benefit of contingent convertible debt that distinguishes it from other forms of risk absorbing debt is the effect of "going concern conversion".
 When the trigger is well chosen, automatic conversion reduces leverages precisely when the bank faces high incentives for risk shifting.
 Accordingly, this feature ensures a preventive effect on endogenous risk creation, unlike any other form of bank debt.

 On the other hand, contingent capital in a form of convertible bonds remains a largely untested instrument causing fears as to its effects especially during periods of high market volatility and uncertainty.
 The appropriate specification of the trigger and the conversion rate is critical to the instrument's effectiveness.
 Some argue that conversion could produce negative signaling effects leading to potential financial contagion and price manipulation.
 Lastly, the instrument's marketability remains doubtful.

 Credit Suisse AT1s

-When the merger between Credit Suisse and UBS was announced on 19 March 2023, Swiss regulator FINMA stated that CHF16 billion ($17 billion) of Credit Suisse additional tier one (AT1) bonds would be written down to zero.
-It led the Single Resolution Board, the European Banking Authority and the ECB Banking Supervision to release a joint statement confirming that, under the EU resolution framework, AT1 instruments cannot be written down before the full use of CET instruments to absorb losses.
+When the acquisition of Credit Suisse by UBS was announced on 19 March 2023, Swiss regulator FINMA stated that CHF16 billion ($17 billion) of Credit Suisse additional tier one (AT1) bonds would be written down to zero.
+Only AT1 bonds issued by the two Swiss banks allow for such in their terms; most such securities have more protections.
+The Single Resolution Board, the European Banking Authority, and the ECB Banking Supervision to release a joint statement confirming that, under the EU resolution framework, AT1 instruments cannot be written down before the full use of CET instruments to absorb losses.
+An expert from Swiss Lindemannlaw firm representing individuals and legal entities who suffered damages from writing down of the Credit Suisse AT1 bonds, indicated they have a 5-year term (until 2028) to initiate arbitration proceedings due to the provisions of the Swiss expropriation law.